codybenlewis/quick-draw-for-processing/README.md

 # Getting Started

-To begin, you'll have to first make sure you have the latest of Processing installed, which you can download from [https://www.processing.org/download/](https://www.processing.org/download/).
-You'll also need a copy of this library on your desktop, which you can get by clicking on the download button at [https://github.com/codybenlewis/Quick-Draw-for-Processing](https://github.com/codybenlewis/Quick-Draw-for-Processing) and selecting one of the packages provided.
+To begin, you're going to need 3 things:

+1. The latest version of Processing installed, which can be downloaded from [https://www.processing.org/download/](https://www.processing.org/download/).
+2. A copy of this library on your desktop, which you can get by clicking on the download button at [https://github.com/codybenlewis/Quick-Draw-for-Processing](https://github.com/codybenlewis/Quick-Draw-for-Processing) and selecting one of the packages provided.
-Lastly, you'll need [Simplified Drawing Files](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified) from the Google Quick, Draw! [dataset](https://github.com/googlecreativelab/quickdraw-dataset).
-Because of how the data is structured, this library will only properly work with these types of files.
+3. Simplified Drawing Files from the Google Quick, Draw! [dataset](https://github.com/googlecreativelab/quickdraw-dataset), which can be downloaded from [https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified](https://console.cloud.google.com/storage/browser/quickdraw_dataset/full/simplified) Because of how the data is structured, this library will only work properly with these types of files.

 >**Simplified Drawing files (.ndjson)**
 >